opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 ### `thread_pool`

 The `thread_pool` object contains a list of all thread pools.
-Each thread pool is a nested object specified by its ID with the properties listed below.
+Each thread pool is a nested object that is specified by its ID and contains the following properties.

 Field | Field type | Description
 :--- | :--- | :---